Canadian Occupational Projection System (COPS)

 Search Result : Registered nurses and registered psychiatric nurses (3012)

 - SHORTAGE: This occupational group is expected to face labour shortage conditions over the period of 2022-2031 at the national level.
 The section below contains more detailed information regarding the outlook for this occupational group.

 - Registered nurses and registered psychiatric nurses (3012)

 - Health occupations

 - Occupations usually require university education.

-For Registered nurses and registered psychiatric nurses, over the period 2019-2028, new job openings (arising from expansion demand and replacement demand) are expected to total 191,100, while 154,600 new job seekers (arising from school leavers, immigration and mobility) are expected to be available to fill them.
+Over the period 2022-2031, the number of job openings (arising from expansion demand and replacement demand) for Registered nurses and registered psychiatric nurses are expected to total 155,400, while the number of job seekers (arising from school leavers, immigration and mobility) is expected to total 143,700.

-The labour shortage conditions seen in recent years is expected to persist into the 2019-2028 period, and could even become more acute as the projected number of job openings is expected to be substantially larger than the projected number of job seekers over that period.
+As job openings and job seekers are projected to be relatively similar over the 2022-2031 period, the labour shortage conditions seen in recent years are expected to continue over the projection period.
 A more detailed analysis of the outlook of this occupation will be released in the coming weeks.